cubedro/frontier.ethereum.org/views/content/ether.md

     checkAllBalances()

 *Try it yourself: tweak this JavaScript function to make it show another unit, like “finney”.*

+### Transaction Receipts

+Anytime you create a transaction in Ethereum, the string that is returned is the **Transaction Hash**.
+You can use those to keep track of a transaction in progress, or the amount of gas spent in a past transaction using _eth.getTransaction()_ and _eth.getTransactionReceipt_.
+Here's how to use it:

+    var tx =  eth.sendTransaction({from: eth.accounts[1], to: eth.accounts[0], value: amount});
+    eth.getTransaction(tx);

+And if the transaction has been picked up already, you can check it's receipt with this:

+    eth.getTransactionReceipt(tx);

 ## Easier addresses: the Name Registrar